 Whether you’re worried about developing Hodgkin disease, making decisions about treatment, or trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide, or get a shorter, simpler version in our Overview Guide.
+Find detailed information in our Detailed Guide, or get a shorter, simpler version in If You Have Hodgkin Lymphoma.

 Learn about the causes of Hodgkin disease and what you might be able to do to help lower your risk.

 If you are facing Hodgkin disease, we can help you learn about your treatment options and possible side effects, and point you to information and services to help you get through treatment and live well afterward.

 The American Cancer Society is committed to relentlessly pursuing the answers that will save lives from Hodgkin disease.
 In fact, the Society has been a part of nearly every major cancer research breakthrough in recent history.

 Read inspiring stories of people living with Hodgkin disease.